c0z0/sentiment-classifier/README.md

 $ jupyter notebook
 ```

 This model is a LSTM nerual network trained on data from [this](https://www.kaggle.com/c/sentiment-analysis-on-movie-reviews) Kaggle competition.
+It achieves an accuracy of over 90%.